PreethamDesoden/CloudDeployPro-DevOps/README.md

 **CloudDeployPro** is a professional portfolio project showcasing end-to-end DevOps skills from development to deployment.
 Built with React and Flask, containerized with Docker, and designed for AWS deployment with Infrastructure as Code.

+### 🌐 **Live Deployment**

+**This application has been successfully deployed to AWS and can be made available for live demonstration upon request.**

+The deployment includes:
+- ✅ AWS EC2 t2.micro instance (Free Tier eligible)
+- ✅ Automated Docker container deployment
+- ✅ Infrastructure provisioned via Terraform (Infrastructure as Code)
+- ✅ Public accessibility with proper security group configuration

+*Note: The AWS instance is currently stopped to conserve free-tier resources.
+It can be started within minutes for live demonstrations during interviews or portfolio reviews.*

+**Deployment Architecture:**
+- Frontend served on port 3000
+- Backend API on port 5000
+- Both applications running in Docker containers
+- Fully automated deployment using Terraform

 ### Key Features
 - ✅ Full-stack web application (React + Flask)
 - ✅ RESTful API architecture